-This post offers our guide to Mickey’s Not So Scary Halloween Parties at Walt Disney World, tips for making the most of the party nights, which will occur in August, September, and October 2018.
-(Last updated June 22, 2018 with new attraction overlay details.)
+This post offers our strategy guide to the 2019 Mickey’s Not So Scary Halloween Parties at Walt Disney World and tips for making the most of the Magic Kingdom party nights, which occur August, September, and October 2019.
+(Last updated January 15, 2019.)

-Please note that some specific details for the 2018 Mickey’s Not So Scary Halloween Parties are not yet available, but 95% of this information will be accurate for this year’s parties.
+With that said, 95% of this information will be accurate for the 2019 MNSSHP.
 We’ll offer more thoughts on pricing and cover whether we think the Halloween Party is still worth the money later in the post.
 First, let’s detail some of the other changes to the Mickey’s Not So Scary Halloween Party…

-Pirates of the Caribbean – New pirates will invade the attraction, interacting with sailing guests who will join the search for “Gunpowder Pete.”
-Since this is a party-only addition, we’re guessing this will be accomplished entirely via projections and audio.
-Still, could be a neat addition.
-(Or a total disaster–time will tell.)
+Pirates of the Caribbean – New pirates will invade the attraction, interacting with sailing guests who will join the search for “Gunpowder Pete” who is a live actor in the ride.

 So you can prepare for the Halloween Party now, here is our analysis based upon the last several years (we go to it yearly) to help you determine whether this expensive hard ticket event is worth it to you, and if so, what your “Plan of Attack” should be to efficiently conquer the various offerings.
 Between this party and Epcot’s International Food & Wine Festival, plus improving weather, the fall months at Walt Disney World are one of our favorite times of year to visit!